Eye Matter Logo

 Eye Matter SHALL:

-Plan its work so as to minimise situations where the abuse of vulnerable adults might occur;
+Plan its work so as to minimise situations where the abuse of vulnerable adults might occur.

 Although the number of people who actively seek to abuse vulnerable adults is very small, Eye Matter can reduce opportunities for abuse in various ways.